public final class LocationInfoResponse extends Response implements java.io.Serializable

 Either way, the station ID returned by this method can be used to fetch

-data from the same station(s) that would have been used to generate data
+data for the same station(s) that would have been used to generate data

 would use this to get the station ID to best represent a